Marvin-Deng/Twitter-Scraper/README.md

 options:
   - -a, --action: tweets or replies (default: tweets)
   - -s, --screenname: Twitter username to fetch tweets for (required for tweets action)
-  - -i, --tweet-id, : Tweet ID to fetch replies for (required for replies action)
+  - -i, --tweet-id: Tweet ID to fetch replies for (required for replies action)
   - -c, --count: Number of tweets or replies to fetch (default: 100)
   - -t, --top: Number of top replies to show (for replies only, default: 5)
   - -f, --filename: Optional custom filename for CSV export